Assembly: System.Xml (in System.Xml.dll)

 If you are working in a semi-trusted environment and you have code or data coming from an outside source, but you don't know the origin of the outside source, either:

-Set the evidence parameter to nullptr.
+Set the evidence parameter to null.
 This allows no access to resources.

 If your application requires some access to resources, request evidence from the caller.